ElektraInitiative/PermaplanT/doc/usecases/draft/remember_viewing_state.md

     He opens another map _B_ and changes some visibility settings there too.
     He goes back to map _A_ and finds all the visibility changes he did on map _A_, still being applied.
     He goes back to map _B_ and sees that all the visibility settings he changed on map _B_, are still being set.
+  - The user does visibility changes on a map in browser _A_.
+    He logs in in another browser _B_.
+    He opens the same map in browser _B_.
+    All the visibility changes the user applied to the map in browser _A_, are restored in browser _B_.
 - **Error scenario:**
   The app is experiencing technical difficulties and unable to restore one or more of the map's visibility settings, displaying an info message that the map's viewing state could not be fully restored.
 - **Postcondition:**